4 Best Portable USB Audio Interfaces – Studio Essentials – Updated

 Don’t lose me, guys!

 In the back, you get the 1/4″ jack to plug your studio monitors in.
-Moreover, there is a headphones output with a knob to increase/decrease gain.
+Moreover, there is a studio headphones output with a knob to increase/decrease gain.

 Once purchased, you will also receive the authentication key, which you use to authorize your interface on their website.
 In your profile, you will have cool plugins and sample packs showing up once in a while.